 - The Admissions Committee will not know if you passed NBDE Part I and Part II or the INBDE in your online ADEA CAAPID application if you don’t self-report and submit official NBDE or INBDE scores.

 - Applicants must be proficient in the English language.

 - Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) with a minimum score of 79 (internet-based).

-- TOEFL scores must be obtained within two years of the start of the program (May 1, 2021 and after for 2023 admission).
+- TOEFL scores must be obtained within two years of the start of the program.

 - TOEFL scores of 90 or better are considered competitive by the Admissions Committee.